honeycombio/honeycomb-opentelemetry-python/DEVELOPING.md

 Requires [poetry](https://python-poetry.org/docs/) for dependency management and packaging.
 Run `poetry --version` to verify it is installed.
 A minimum of Poetry 1.2 is required.

-Our development workflow leverages the venerable tool Make.
+Our development workflow leverages a `Makefile` to define "targets" for most of the routine development tasks for this project, like running tests or producing a build.
-Many of the routine development tasks like running tests or producing a build are automated as make targets.
+These targets can be run with the venerable build tool [GNU Make](https://www.gnu.org/software/make/) or one of its variants, like [remake](https://remake.readthedocs.io/en/latest/).

-For an improved Make experience, we recommend, but do not require, [remake](https://remake.readthedocs.io/en/latest/).
+While the `make` command is possibly already installed on your computer, we recommend `remake` which extends GNU Make to add profiling, debugging, improved error messages, and usage help text for targets.
 `remake --tasks` will output a list of the commonly-used make targets.
 `remake` may be substituted for `make` in any of the commands below.